-Our one-year Bachelor of Education (Honours) is suitable for any graduate who has completed an education degree at Southern Cross University or at another university.
+Our one-year Bachelor of Education (Honours) is available for any graduate who has completed an education degree at Southern Cross University or at another university.

 The Honours program is an intense and exciting research program.
 It enables students to: